jquinby/jekyll-now/_posts/2017-01-04-putting-the-amateur.markdown

 layout: post
 title: Putting the Amateur...
 ---
 ...in "Amateur Radio."
 After a couple decades of putting it off, I got my Tech and General licenses this past summer.
-My callsign is KM4SYN, and my QTH is Murfreesboro, TN, grid location EM65.

 Current gear: